Xbox Game Studios: As Microsoft Games and Microsoft Game Studios (2000–2011)

 Peter Moore was named in 2003 as vice-president of Microsoft's Home and Entertainment Division, which included MGS, the Xbox division, and Microsoft's home hardware market, reporting to Bach.
 In addition to pulling big publishers like Electronic Arts to the Xbox platform, Moore tried to push the Xbox in Japan by courting Japanese developers with support from MGS publishing.
 Such games included Phantom Dust and Blinx: The Time Sweeper.
 Around 2004, MGS established Carbonated Games as an internal studio for the development of casual games for Microsoft's web games portal MSN Games, on the chat client MSN Messenger, and on the Xbox Live platform.
-Kim and Fries were instrumental for securing MGS' publishing deal with Lionhead Studios for their 2004 game Fable, which would serve as the first major role-playing game on the Xbox platform.
+Kim and Fries were instrumental for securing MGS' publishing deal with Lionhead Studios for its 2004 game Fable, which would serve as the first major role-playing game on the Xbox platform.
 Subsequently, in 2006, MGS acquired Lionhead Studios along with the Fable properties, as it sought to secure a Fable sequel for the upcoming Xbox 360.
 MGS folded the staff of Digital Anvil into the larger studio in 2005, following the release of 2003's Brute Force, and closed down the studio entirely in 2006.
 FASA Studio was closed three-and-a-half months after the May 2007 release of their last game, Shadowrun.

 In 2007, MGS announced the opening of a European office in Reading, England, headed by general manager Phil Spencer.
 Moore opted to leave Microsoft in July 2007, so to move back to the San Francisco Bay area with his family and to rejoin Electronic Arts.
 Don Mattrick was named as his replacement as the new vice-president of the Xbox and Games Business, which included MGS.
 Later in 2007, Bungie amicably split from MGS to become a privately held independent company, with MGS retaining the rights to the Halo property.
 Bungie continued to develop two additional Halo games for MGS, Halo 3: ODST (2009) and Halo: Reach (2010).
 Simultaneously, MGS founded 343 Industries as an internal studio to develop future Halo games without Bungie.